 Our pupils enjoy a broad and balanced curriculum beyond the essential life skills of literacy and numeracy: to facilitate the acquisition of knowledge, to promote the enjoyment of learning and to foster understanding of another language.

-Visiting experts, speakers and Head’s from Senior Schools enhance the learning, whilst outings and trips enrich the classroom experiences.
-Outdoor Education, theme days, drama, public speaking, competitions, sport, music, and the host of extracurricular opportunities provide incredible personal development and discovery as well as effortless learning and enjoyment.
+Visiting experts, speakers and Heads from Senior Schools enhance the learning, whilst outings and trips enrich the classroom experiences.
+Outdoor Education, theme days, drama, public speaking, competitions, sport, music, and the host of extra-curricular opportunities provide incredible personal development and journeys of discovery.

 ISI Inspection Report 2014